 Completes a First Steps assessment with the PWA recipient, per WFHB Chapter, 6.2 Assessment.

-If the adult recipient/ineligible parent files an administrative hearing because benefits are terminated and qualifies for continued benefits:
+If the adult recipient files an administrative hearing because benefits are terminated and qualifies for continued benefits:

-The worker processing the administrative hearing request notifies the WFPS/WFSSS.
+The worker processing the administrative hearing request notifies WF Staff.

-The WFSSS/WFPS enters continued benefits due to the administrative hearing into the eJAS time limit tool to continue cash aid.
+WF Staff enter continued benefits due to the administrative hearing into the eJAS TLE tool to continue cash aid.

-If the ALJ rules in favor of the adult recipient/ineligible parent, process the ALJ approved extension into the eJAS time limit tool.
+If the ALJ rules in favor of the adult recipient, process the ALJ approved extension into the eJAS TLE tool.

 If the department’s decision is upheld by the ALJ, close the administrative extension and enter specialized text into the ACES termination notice.